 Severe Weather Forecast

-TORRO CONVECTIVE DISCUSSION 2014/005
+TORRO CONVECTIVE DISCUSSION 2015/008

-Much of central and eastern England
+Much of Central Southern and South East England

 Hail to 15-20mm diameter; Gusts to 50mph; CG lightning